rinigus/osmscout-server/scripts/import/README.md

   maps distribution from S3 cloud / HTTP server.
 See note on the top of the script on how to specify mirror path and URL

+* update_distribution_wrapper.sh - used on the distribution server to
+  update distribution from S3 cloud / HTTP server.
+See the script for configuration options.
+This is a wrapper that is expected to be used in cron script to run update_distribution.py